ml-lubich/auto-yelp-complimenter/README.md

 - **Modal not found**: Yelp may have updated its markup.
 Inspect the page and adjust query selectors in the helper functions if needed.
 - **Compliment template error**: Ensure the modal text area accepts your message.
 Avoid excessively long text blocks.
 - **Script stops early**: Check the Script Editor Event Log for entries such as `no-compliment`, `no-dialog`, or `no-send` to pinpoint the failing step.
+- **Repeated "Oops" modal**: The script retries the compliment up to three times.
+If all attempts fail, it logs the reviewer as skipped so you can revisit manually.

 ## Safety, Privacy, and Etiquette
 - Respect Yelp’s community guidelines and rate limits.